tadvi/uva/README.md

 # uva
-UVA - analysis, study and experimentation
+UVA - analysis and study